Controlling Harmful and Pathogenic (Disease-causing) Bacteria

 Benefits of Bacteria

 Although many bacteria are pathogenic and a reason to be concerned and vigilant about infections, a great deal of other bacteria species are beneficial for humans and for the environment.
-Click through the interactive to be enlightened with the significant impact that bacteria (and other microbes) have upon our lives.

 To summarize, bacteria are beneficial in all of the following ways: